graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Field Ordering**

-When querying an Object, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during request execution, excluding fragments for which the type does not apply and fields or fragments that are skipped via `@skip` or `@include` directives.
+When querying an Object, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during execution, excluding fragments for which the type does not apply and fields or fragments that are skipped via `@skip` or `@include` directives.
 This ordering is correctly produced when using the {CollectFields()} algorithm.